eceltov/V3Project/README.md

 Contains a function for each dataset type (annotation, static analysis, dynamic analysis, theoretical analysis).

 - `computeTheoreticalEmbeddings.py`: Creates derived embedding files from annotations.
-Takes a really long time for a single file (more than an hour).
+Very computationally intensive, a single annotation file can take several hours to compute.
 Due to this, it is intended to be run on multiple nodes.
 Takes two arguments; the serial number of the node (0-based) and the total number of nodes running the script.
-Each node may be assigned a different number of embeddings to compute, but the script guarantees that two nodes will not work on the same file, as long as they have a different serial number and the same total number of nodes in the launch parameters.
+Each node will have a subset of annotations assigned to it, and the script guarantees that two nodes will not work on the same annotations as long as they have a different serial number and the same total number of nodes in the launch parameters.
 This holds even when the nodes start running at different times.
-It is recommended to use a prime numbers for the total number of nodes and change this number to a different prime with every batch to balance the work without much effort (a node is meant more as a job submission rather than a physical machine).
+It is recommended to use prime numbers for the total number of nodes and change this number to a different prime with every batch to balance the work (a node is meant more as a job submission rather than a physical machine).
-Calling the `debug_print_task_counts()` function will print out how many tasks will be assigned to each node.

-- `computeStaticEmbeddings.py`: Creates static segmentation embedding files.
+- `computeStaticEmbeddings.py`: Creates static grid embedding files.
 The function call inside the file can be used with different parameters.
-Use either "2024" or "2025" for the model year and "whole" or "centerpiece_overlap" for the segmentation kind.
+Use either "2024" or "2025" for the model year and "whole" or "centerpiece_overlap" for the segmentation kind followed with the desired overlap percentage.

-- `computeDynamicEmbeddings.py`: Currently WIP.
+- `computeDetectionRects.py`: Uses the Grounding DINO object detector to find objects in frames.
+Yields a file with bounding boxes.

+- `computeDynamicEmbeddings.py`: Ingests the bounding box file computed in `computeDetectionRects.py` and calculates embeddings for all grid segments.

 The scripts inside the `annotators` folder are the annotation tools used for the study.